domeru369/cyclistic-bike-share/README.md

 * Casual Riders opt for Racine Ave & 65th St when embarking on longer bike trips while annual members choose Summit Ave & 86th Str as their starting point for rides that tend to be longer in duration.
 * The interactive maps shows the names of each start and end locations, the start and end longitude/latitude and the number of rides associated with them.

+# 5. Share
+## Key findings

+### Ridership Analysis:

+* Membership Breakdown: There are significantly more annual members (1,989,549 rides) than casual riders (1,264,033 rides).
+This indicates a healthy ridership base, but there's an opportunity to attract more casual riders to become annual members.
+* Ride Length: Interestingly, casual riders have a longer average ride length (38 minutes) compared to annual members (15.27 minutes).
+This suggests casual riders might be using the bikes for leisure or longer commutes, while annual members might be using them for shorter trips.
+* Bike Type: Docked bikes are the most popular choice for both member types, while classic bikes are the least used.
+This suggests convenience and ease of use are crucial factors for riders.

+### Usage Patterns:

+* Day of the Week: Casual riders take the most rides on Saturdays and the least on Tuesdays.
+Annual members, however, ride the most on Wednesdays and the least on Sundays.
+This suggests potential differences in how each group uses the bikes throughout the week.
+* Time of Day: The number of rides increases for both member types in the evening (3pm-7pm), peaking at 5pm.
+Conversely, rides decrease at night (2am-4am).
+This implies a common evening commute pattern and potentially lower nighttime usage.
+Both member types experience longer average rides at night (1am-3am) and shorter rides in the morning (6am-7am).
+This might indicate leisure rides at night and quicker commutes in the mornings.
+* Seasonality: The number of rides peaks in summer (August) and dips in winter (December) for both member types.
+Additionally, casual riders have longer rides in July (potentially for summer vacations) and shorter rides in October (as the weather cools).
+Annual members have longer rides in May (potentially for spring outings) and shorter rides in January (during the coldest months).
+This indicates a clear seasonal trend in ridership and ride length.

+### Start & End Stations:

+* Popular Stations: Casual riders most frequently use Streeter Dr & Grand Ave for both starting and ending their rides.
+Annual members favor Clark St & Elm St for both start and end points.
+Understanding these popular locations can be helpful for station maintenance and rebalancing efforts.
+* Ride Length and Stations: Racine Ave & 65th St is the most popular start and end point for longer casual rider trips.Summit Ave & 86th Str is the most popular for annual members with longer rides.
+This suggests potential correlations between specific stations and ride purposes.

+# 6. Act
+## Recommendations

+* Targeted Marketing Campaigns: Develop targeted marketing campaigns based on member type and usage patterns.
+* Casual Riders: Highlight the convenience and cost-effectiveness of annual memberships for frequent riders, especially those taking longer trips.
+Promote leisure riding opportunities during weekends and summer months.
+* Annual Members: Offer incentives for increased ridership, like discounts or rewards programs.
+Promote weekday riding during off-peak hours to spread usage more evenly.
+* Seasonal Promotions: Offer special promotions or discounts on annual memberships during peak ridership months (summer) to capitalize on higher ridership interest.
+* Weekend Discounts: Consider offering discounted rates for annual memberships activated on weekends, which aligns with casual riders' peak usage days.
+* Improved Bike Options: While docked bikes are popular, explore expanding options with electric bikes or other features that might appeal to casual riders, especially for longer trips.
+* Station Optimization: Ensure popular start and end stations, particularly those associated with longer rides (e.g., Racine Ave & 65th St), are well-maintained and have sufficient bikes available.
+* By implementing these recommendations and leveraging the insights from your data analysis, Cyclistic can create a more attractive offering for casual riders, ultimately converting them into loyal annual members and increasing ridership across the program.